 - Lubbe, D et al. (2015, January).
 Manipulative therapy and rehabilitation for recurrent ankle sprain with functional instability: a short-term, assessor-blind, parallel-group randomized trial.
 Journal of Manipulative and Physiological Therapeutics, 38(1), 22-34, doi:10.1016/j.jmpt.2014.10.001

-Research on Chiropractic and Disc Herniations
+Research on Chiropractic for Disc Herniations

 Case Study Results

-After receiving chiropractic care, "The patient responded favorably and his multi-symptom complex resolved within 90 days of treatment."
-Furthermore, the patient was still enjoying relief one year after the chiropractic intervention.
+After receiving chiropractic, "The patient responded favorably and his multi-symptom complex resolved within 90 days of treatment."
+In addition, the patient was still experiencing relief one year after the chiropractic intervention.

 Don't suffer from chronic herniated disc pain.
 Give our Killeen, TX office a call today at (254) 690-7090 for a consultation or appointment.